All Episodes

 Well, thank you, Rush.

-Uh hey, I I called in to talk about this judicial nomination deal, but I uh would you allow me to add a little piece of evidence to what you just uh said there yesterday, uh a minute ago about comparing the carb news coverage now to what happened in World War II.
+Uh hey, I I called in to talk about this judicial nomination deal, but I would you allow me to add a little piece of evidence to what you just said there yesterday or a minute ago about comparing the news coverage now to what happened in World War Ii.

 I think it was a good deal for our side from the beginning, and I think that the fact that this deal was gonna could very well fall apart was foreseen by the beginning.

-I was just telling my wife, I think was last week.
+I was just telling my wife, I think it was last week hey, this looks like Carl Rove written all over it.

-It was it was well, it was either DeWine or Lindsey Graham, And the the evidence points to DeWine, but it's still just a suspicion.
+And the evidence points to DeWine, but it's still just a suspicion.

 But somebody was out there, one of the participants in the deal was out there saying, hey, hey, look, the White House made us do this.